 Cold temperatures do not safeguard dogs from heartworm disease and the insects that carry it.
 I’ve seen many sad cases of dogs who have tested positive for heartworms.
 The dogs’ owners stopped giving preventative during the cooler half of the year—the winter months.

 So can dogs get heartworm in the winter?
 Unfortunately, yes.
 Some species of mosquitoes are adapting to colder climates.
-Heartworm disease exists year-round in the host animal—such as a coyote, fox, wolf, or an infected dog.
-It is really important to give year round prevention.
+Plus, heartworm disease exists year-round in the host animal—such as a coyote, fox, wolf, or an infected dog.
+Thus, it is really important to give year round prevention.

 Is the risk of contracting heartworm disease decreased in colder temperatures?
 Maybe.
 But I am not willing to gamble my pets’ or my patients’ health on an unknown.
 The risk is not zero, and heartworm disease is so much easier, cheaper, and less invasive to PREVENT than it is to TREAT.